r4victor/tenthousandmeters/content/blog/python_bts_07.md

 <member 'x' of 'D' objects>
 ```

-The  `__slots__` attributes saves memory since instances don't have dictionaries.
+Since instances don't have dictionaries, the  `__slots__` attribute saves memory.
 According to [Descriptor HowTo Guide](https://docs.python.org/3/howto/descriptor.html#member-objects-and-slots),

 > On a 64-bit Linux build, an instance with two attributes takes 48 bytes with `__slots__` and 152 bytes without.

-The giude also gives other benefits of using `__slots__`.
+The giude also lists other benefits of using `__slots__`.
 I recommend you check them out.

 ## Summary

-We began our investigation by looking at the `LOAD_ATTR`, `STORE_ATTR` and `DELETE_ATTR` opcodes that the compiler produces to work with attributes.
-Then we learned that the VM calls the `tp_getattro` and `tp_setattro` slots of the object's type to execute the opcodes and studied the three most important implementations of these slots.
-That c
+The compiler produces the `LOAD_ATTR`, `STORE_ATTR` and `DELETE_ATTR` opcodes to get, set, and delete attributes.
+To executes these opcodes, the VM calls the `tp_getattro` and `tp_setattro` slots of the object's type.
+A type may implement these slots in an arbitrary way, but mostly we have to deal with three implementations:

+* the generic implementation used by most built-in types and classes
+* the implementation used by `type`
+* the implementation used by classes that define the `__getattribute__()`, `__getattr__()`, `__setattr__()` and `__delattr__()` special methods.

+The generic implementation is straightforward once you understand what descriptors are.
+In a nutshell, descriptors are attributes that have control over attribute access, assignment and deletion.
+They allow CPython to implement many features including methods and properties.

+Built-in types define attributes using three mechanisms:

+* `tp_methods`
+* `tp_members`; and
+* `tp_getset`.

+Classes also use these mechanisms to define some attributes.
+For example, `__dict__` is defined as a getset descriptor, and the attributes listed in `__slots__` are defined as member descriptors.

+## P.S.

+This post closes the first season of the Python behind the scenes series.
+We've learned a lot over this time.
+A lot remains to be covered.
+The topics on my list include: CPython's memory managment, the GIL, the implementation of built-in types, the import system, concurrency and the internals of the standard modules.
+You can tell me what you would like to read about next time.
+Send your ideas and preferences at *victor@tenthousandmeters.com*.

+See you in 2021.
+Stay tuned!